compresscss/compress-css/README.md

 CompressCSS uses a modified version of Clean-CSS for all CSS minification.
 Based on benchmarks, it is currently the best when it comes to reducing the file size of CSS files.

 ### Usage
 1. First we recommend that you create a backup of your original CSS file.
-After that, head to https://compresscss.net/
+After that, go to [compresscss.net](https://compresscss.net/)
 2. Place your CSS code inside the input box (left side).
 Make sure to NOT include <style> tags.
 3. Click "Compress" and wait for it to finish the process.
 4. Once finished, the compressed CSS codes should appear in the output box (right side).